 3. Exercises benefit for Fibromyalgia

-Yoga is a great antidote to stress, which can exacerbate fibromyalgia symptoms, says Camilleri.
-Most of the yoga posture involves stretching of muscle tissue which improves circulation to the affected tissue reduces tension, inflammation and pain.
+Yoga is a great antidote to stress, which can exacerbate fibromyalgia symptoms.
+Most of the hatha yoga posture involves stretching of muscle tissues and fascia, which improves circulation to the affected tissue thereby reducing tension, inflammation and pain.

-It may not be gold standard treatment for fibromyalgia but worth trying.
-It increases blood flow to inflamed areas and promotes relief from stiffness and tension headaches.
+Acupuncture may not be gold standard treatment but it is worth trying.
+Accupunture increases blood flow to inflamed areas and promotes relief from stiffness and tension headaches.

 It is another good way to reduce symptoms of fibromyalgia but one should go for an experienced therapist as patients may find it painful, as their muscle tissue is very sensitive.
 It should involve light force without triggering trigger points.

 It is seen that patients suffering from fibromyalgia pain often have poor quality of sleep, which may be due to low levels of melatonin.
-So taking low dose melatonin may help to promote good sleep thereby reducing the pain effects.
+Taking appropriate doses of melatonin may help to promote good sleep thereby reducing the pain effects.

 9. Vitamin D

-Vitamin d is virtually recommended for everybody and not just fibromyalgia patients.
+Vitamin D is virtually recommended for everybody and not just fibromyalgia patients.
 It can be taken by sun exposure or orally.
-Recommended dosage is 200-400 IU/day preferably taken with food for better absorption.
+Recommended dosage of Vitamin D is 200-400 IU/day, preferably taken with food, for better absorption.

 10. Tai Chi

-It is a Chinese martial art, which involves mind body practice.
+Tai Chi is a Chinese martial art, which involves mind body practice.
 It involves breathing techniques, various graceful movements and relaxation.
-A recent study compares Tai chi with standard fibromyalgia treatment showed a significant improvement in quality of life and settlement of other symptoms.
+A recent study compares Tai Chi with standard fibromyalgia treatment showed a significant improvement in quality of life and settlement of other symptoms.